Case Study: Jacob E. Manch Elementary School

 SUN: To create the sun, the team used stencil templates made of plywood, drew lines into the concrete, scored the concrete with a circular saw with a diamond tipped masonry blade, then started masking areas for each color.
 Color Bond (X-Bond Seamless Stone with integrated color) was applied one area at a time, after which the entire space was sealed it with X-Crete 500, providing a flat finish and added protection.

 EARTH: To create the raised, cylindrical Earth portion of the Solar System, our team used paper stencils to transfer outlines directly onto the cylinder-shaped concrete base.
-We then used Color Bond to create the 3-Dimensional areas of land and snow, followed by the Pre-Stain Color to create the stunning earth representation.
+We then used Color Bond to create the 3-Dimensional areas of land and snow, followed by the Natural Stain to create the stunning earth representation.
 The entire “planet” was crafted by hand—a true one of a kind masterpiece perfect for learning and playing.

 Once completed, we applied an additional 1/16” layer of Color Bond over the entire project, and sealed it with X-Crete 500, giving it a flat finish and providing an extra layer of durable protection.
 Led by Semco Project Manager Nina Sem, the team completed the project in only 32 days—60 days ahead of schedule.
 By following Semco’s comprehensive step-by-step application matrix, they were able to ensure high quality standards throughout each phase of design and application.